rklancer/sproutcore-book/sproutcore book.md

 Some words of warning before you proceed: Sproutcore requires a very different mindset than traditional front-end web development.
-It is not a tool for writing progressively enhanced web documents but is for writing *apps*, distinct from your content, that use HTML and Javascript as an execution platform.
+It is not a tool for writing progressively enhanced web documents but is for writing *apps*, distinct from your content, that treat HTML and Javascript as an execution platform.
 To use it well requires mastering a large number of libraries and tools that work together and cannot be learned overnight.
-More profoundly, Sproutcore requires you to unlearn web development habits.
-Because download and browser rendering times have decreased dramatically even as round-trip times to servers have not, Sproutcore is designed to use Javascript to render essentially all of your app's screens live, on the client.
-Its other abstractions are similarly designed to make it easy to move your app's logic to the client.
-These design decisions feel wrong and strange at first.
+More profoundly, Sproutcore requires you to put aside certain web development habits.
-However, this book is here partly to make sure that you internalize the thinking behind these decisions and thereby work with the grain of Sproutcore and not against it.
+Sproutcore's designers observed that download and browser rendering times are decreasing at a steady rate while round-trip times to servers simply cannot, and therefore designed Sproutcore to render your apps's HTML using Javascript on the client; and in general they encourage you to move as much application logic to the client as possible.
+Building an app this way may feel wrong at first.
+This book is here to help you grasp the thinking behind these decisions and thereby work with the grain of Sproutcore rather than against it.

 ### What is Sproutcore?